lemonjesus/avx512-polyline/README.md

 ## To Do
 * Write a decoder
 * Optimize for Icelake instead of Skylake so it's even _less_ portable.
-We can (theoretically) operate on 8 items at once instead of 2 using 8-bit numbers instead of 32-bit numbers in the second loop.
-The addition of `_mm512_maskz_compress_epi8` in `avx512_vbmi2` makes this easier.
-8-bit variants of `or` and `and` don't exist, though.
-I haven't put much though into how to get around that.
+This is sketched out on the `icelake` branch of this repo and, while it does go really fast, I still feel like there are improvmements that can be made with even newer more exclusive architectures that I don't have access to right now.

 ## License
 MIT